xaviervalarino/portfolio/src/case-studies/netgear-captive-portal.md

 template: src/templates/case-study.html
 masthead:
     work: true
-# metadata: src/case-studies/project-roster.yml
+metadata: src/case-studies/project-roster.yml
-# filter: scripts/filters/get-next-project.lua
+filter: scripts/filters/get-next-project.lua
 ---

 <section class="grid indenter:3/5 flip-top:kid border-top:3px border-accent:cyan">
 ## Background
-Alongside offering their own software as a service, OPSWAT was contracted to build a wireless cloud management system for Netgear.
+I was part of a team contracted to build a wireless cloud management system for Netgear.
 The application included features for setting up a captive portal—a webpage that newly connected users would have to pass through before gaining access to the broader network.
 Corporate clients wanted to personalize these entry points.

 ---